samuel-book/stroke_outcome/_sources/intro.md

 ### Proportion of ischaemic patients with LVO

-#### Analysis of SAMueL data

 The proportion of ischaemic patients with LVO may be estimated in various ways.
 Estimates are likely to be swayed by the population being studied (e.g. treatment trial results may under-estimate nLVO as very low severity patients may not be selected for the trial).
-Below are various estimated of the  relative occurrence of LVO and nLVO:
+Below are various estimated of the  relative occurrence of LVO and nLVO.

+#### Analysis of SAMueL data

 Data from SAMueL using NIHSS 11+ as a surrogate for LVO: